 This adults-only hotel is on a peaceful swathe of beach.
 Here, luxuries like whirlpool baths in the rooms and gourmet dining come as standard.

-Just a stone's throw from the Mediterranean Sea, the TUI SENSATORI Resort Aphrodite Hills by Atlantica pairs an award-winning spa with a great choice of restaurants.
+Just a stone's throw from the Mediterranean Sea, the TUI SENSATORI Atlantica Aphrodite Hills pairs an award-winning spa with a great choice of restaurants.

 In a prime spot on the Riviera Maya, the beachfront TUI SENSATORI Riviera Cancun offers up a taste of the finer things in life.